-I have proceeded on the understanding Options was not obliged - and not able - to give advice to Mr Q on the suitability of its SIPP or the Salinas Sea investment for him personally.
-But I am satisfied Options' obligations included deciding whether to accept particular investments into its SIPP and or whether to accept introductions of business from particular businesses.
+I have proceeded on the understanding Options was not obliged - and not able - to give advice to Mr W on the suitability of its SIPP or the underlying investments for him personally.
+But I am satisfied Options' obligations included deciding whether to accept particular investments into its SIPP and/or whether to accept introductions of business from particular businesses.